Affiliate Disclosure: This post contains Amazon affiliate links. I earn a small commission at no extra cost to you.

 Cons:

-• 19 oz may not be enough for large dogs or long outings
+- 19 oz might not be enough for large dogs

-Our verdict: The best option if you want a reliable dog water bottle without spending much.
+My verdict: The best option if you want a reliable bottle without spending much.
 Perfect for daily neighborhood walks.

 3. Tuff Pupper PupFlask (Best for Large Dogs)

-The Tuff Pupper PupFlask earns its spot by offering the largest capacity on this list -- 27 ounces -- along with the widest drinking trough.
-If you have a large dog with a wide muzzle who drinks a lot, this is the bottle built for them.
-The stainless steel construction feels premium and keeps water slightly cooler than plastic alternatives.
+The Tuff Pupper PupFlask earns its spot by offering the largest capacity on this list.
+It holds 27 ounces.
+It also features the widest drinking trough.
+If you have a large dog with a wide muzzle, this is built for them (Benny's big blocky head fits perfectly).
+The stainless steel construction feels premium.
+It also keeps water slightly cooler than the plastic alternatives.

 Buy Tuff Pupper PupFlask on Amazon